tressoldi/MindSwitch/README.md

 -MindSwitchRaspberry.py, the software in Python to upload to the Raspberry microcontroller;

 -MindSwitchParameters.txt, the file with the parameters to be used by the MindSwitchRaspberry.py

+-DataAnalysis.py, the software for the analysis of data processed by the MindSwitchRaspberry.py

+-DataFilterInout.txt, the file with the parameters for the DataAnalysis.py